MalingaJava/LimitOrderBook/README.md

 Or if you have gradle 7.5.1
 <code>gradle run</code>

-<p style="color:blue">Note: Please note that before compilation gradle will run Checkstyle, SpotBug and PMD to make sure\
+**Note: Please note that before compilation gradle will run Checkstyle, SpotBug and PMD to make sure\
-code is in good quality.</p>
+code is in good quality.**

 # Answer to the Part B of the assignment
 Question: